 Your investment decisions could be a combination of the above, or based on more speculative bets.

-Learn how to build the classic 60/40 portfolio, which often hits the sweet spot in balancing diversification, growth, and risk mitigation for long-term investors.
+Learn how to build a balanced 60/40 portfolio, which often hits the sweet spot in balancing diversification, growth, and risk mitigation for long-term investors.
 To use both the strategic and tactical methods of asset allocation in your portfolio, consider the core-satellite strategy.

 1. Time and resources spent to manage your investments

-The freedom of DIY investing comes with great responsibility.
-There are no errant financial advisers (or unreliable housing contractors, in the case of renovating your home) for you to blame when things go wrong.
+That being said, the freedom of DIY investing comes with great responsibility.
+There are no errant financial advisors (or unreliable housing contractors, in the case of renovating your home) for you to blame when things go wrong.

 From the weight of your financial planning decisions to the execution of your investment plans, all the responsibility lies squarely on your shoulders.

-The financial world centres around a dynamic marketplace.
-New ETFs, unit trusts and investment platforms are launched at at an accelerating pace, often with lower costs and better product features.
-It is difficult to keep abreast with the latest developments by yourself if you want to get the best products.
+The financial markets are dynamic and volatile.
+New ETFs, unit trusts, and investment platforms are launched at at an accelerating pace, often with lower costs and better product features.
+It can sometimes be difficult to keep abreast of all the latest developments by yourself if you want to get the best products.

-The management of it can be difficult for some people — you have to set up a brokerage account, understand the industry jargon when you use and operate the platforms, and manually key in trades on a monthly basis.
+Actively managing your investments can also be difficult for some individuals.
+For example, if you're buying and selling single stocks, you may have to set up a brokerage account, understand the industry jargon when you use such platforms, and manually key in trades on a monthly basis.
+If you have investments across multiple platforms and banks, it can also be challenging to keep track of their performance and fees regularly.

-When we manage our own investments, it is easy to let our impulses and fears take control.
+When you manage your own investments, it is easy to let your impulses and fears take control.

-For example, we may get excited with hot news from Reddit and choose to punt a hot stock.
-Or we may speculate beyond our own financial and emotional comfort level and make decisions that we will regret.
+For example, you may get excited by hot news from Reddit and be tempted to punt a hot stock.
+Or you may speculate beyond your financial and emotional comfort levels and make decisions that you might regret later.

-We may also make mistakes that affect our confidence and discipline in investing consistently in the future.
+Furthermore, if you make any mistakes while DIY investing, that could dent your confidence and affect your discipline in investing consistently in the future.

 Read more: Rational investment strategies to win in a tumultuous market

-The level of customisation required is low, your portfolio is constantly monitored, and you can easily speak with an MAS-licensed financial adviser if you wish.
+With Endowus, you will be recommended an optimal portfolio based on your risk profile and goals.
+The level of customisation required is low, your portfolio and the underlying funds are constantly monitored, and you can easily speak with an MAS-licensed client expert if you wish.
+We are a digital platform, but one with a human touch.

 Next on the Endowus Fin.Lit Academy